Nuclear structure: Mean field theories

-The independent-particle model (IPM)
+Independent-particle model (IPM)

 The interaction between nucleons, which is a consequence of strong interactions and binds the nucleons within the nucleus, exhibits the peculiar behaviour of having a finite range: it vanishes when the distance between two nucleons becomes too large; it is attractive at medium range, and repulsive at very small range.
 This last property correlates with the Pauli exclusion principle according to which two fermions (nucleons are fermions) cannot be in the same quantum state.
 This results in a very large mean free path predicted for a nucleon within the nucleus.

 The main idea of the Independent Particle approach is that a nucleon moves inside a certain potential well (which keeps it bound to the nucleus) independently from the other nucleons.
 This amounts to replacing an N-body problem (N particles interacting) by N single-body problems.
 This essential simplification of the problem is the cornerstone of mean field theories.
 These are also widely used in atomic physics, where electrons move in a mean field due to the central nucleus and the electron cloud itself.

 The independent particle model and mean field theories (we shall see that there exist several variants) have a great success in describing the properties of the nucleus starting from an effective interaction or an effective potential, thus are a basic part of atomic nucleus theory.
 One should also notice that they are modular enough, in that it is quite easy to extend the model to introduce effects such as nuclear pairing, or collective motions of the nucleon like rotation, or vibration, adding the corresponding energy terms in the formalism.
 This implies that in many representations, the mean field is only a starting point for a more complete description which introduces correlations reproducing properties like collective excitations and nucleon transfer.